 I said before that one of the Australopithecines – perhaps A.sediba evolved into the Homo genus – perhaps into Homo habilis.
 Habilis were around during the early Stone Age about 2.1 to 1.5 million years ago and they also used stone tools.
 Furthermore, they existed with another genus called Paranthropus (similar to the Australopithecines) and the next one in our genealogy Homo erectus.

 Homo sapiens think that we are extremely successful but we have nothing on the Homo erectus.
 These guys were around for 2 million years and they left Africa before us.
 Their fossils have been found as far south as Indonesia – with the youngest fossils described in December last 2019 from Java, which were just over 100,000 years old.
 Therefore, they also overlapped with modern humans.
-Homo erectus are considered our direct ancestors as well as many of our relatives such as Homo heidelbergensis, who spread all over Eastern and Southern Africa and in Europe and also of H. antecessor whose fossils have been found in Europe and who were around 1.2 to 0.8 million years ago.
+Homo erectus are considered our direct ancestors, as well as of many of our relatives such as Homo heidelbergensis, who spread all over Eastern and Southern Africa and into Europe, and also of H. antecessor whose fossils have been found in Europe and who were around 1.2 to 0.8 million years ago.

 Remember these are not necessarily direct lineages.
 There is enough fossil gap that anthropologists cannot be sure whether one species was an ancestor of another or not.
 And many were around at the same time.
 For example in December 2019, researchers found a nearly complete skeleton of A. anamensis.
 This species was initially thought to be the ancestor of Lucy’s species but this skeleton seems to be 3.8 million years old and the timeline suggests that Lucy’s kind and A.anamensis overlapped for at least 100,000 years.